ianhellstrom/zoose/README.md

 ### Zoose PyTorch
 Zoose PyTorch includes everything from Zoose Base as well as:
 - Captum 0.6
-- PyTorch 1.13
+- PyTorch 2.0
-- PyTorch Audio 0.13 (CPU)
+- PyTorch Audio 2.0 (CPU)
-- PyTorch Text 0.14 (CPU)
+- PyTorch Text 0.15 (CPU)
-- PyTorch Vision 0.14 (CPU)
+- PyTorch Vision 0.15 (CPU)
-- Transformers 4.25
+- Transformers 4.29

 ### Zoose Quantum
 Zoose Quantum includes everything from Zoose Base as well as:
-- Amazon Braket SDK 1.35
+- Amazon Braket SDK 1.41
 - Cirq 1.1
-- cuQuantum 22.11
+- cuQuantum 23.3
 - OpenFermion 1.5
-- PennyLane 0.27 with plugins for Cirq, Stawberry Fields, Qiskit
+- PennyLane 0.30 with plugins for Cirq, Stawberry Fields, Qiskit
-- pytket 1.10
+- pytket 1.15
-- Qiskit 0.39
+- Qiskit 0.43
 - QuTiP 4.7
 - Strawberry Fields 0.23

+### Zoose Geo
+Zoose Geo includes everything from Zoose Base as well as:
+- Geopandas 0.13
+- h5py 3.8
+- netCDF4 1.6
+- xarray 2023.5
+- zarr 2.14

 # How to use?
 Execute `./zoose.sh`, which launches a Jupyter notebooks session.
 By default it launches Zoose Base.
-If you want Neo4j or Quantum, just use `./zoose.sh neo4j` or `./zoose.sh quantum` instead.
+If you want Neo4j, Geo, or Quantum, just use `./zoose.sh neo4j`, `./zoose.sh geo`, or `./zoose.sh quantum` instead.

 Please use the link from the command line to access it, as it requires a token.